-Tables 7 and 8 list the air quality management measures that will be used to minimise dust emissions from the above sources and to minimise the air quality impacts during adverse meteorological conditions and extraordinary events (consistent with the requirements of Development Consent Condition 6.1(b)(v)).
+Tables 7 and 8 list the air quality management measures that are used to minimise dust emissions from the above sources and to minimise the air quality impacts during adverse meteorological conditions and extraordinary events (consistent with the requirements of DA14/98 condition 6.1(b)(v)).
 These measures are considered to be consistent with best management practice.